mcneel/developer.rhino3d.com/content/en/guides/scripting/scripting-gh-csharp/index.md

 ## SDK-Mode

 There are two ways you can create a C# script in Grasshopper.
 The first and the easiest is to write a C# script in the simplest form.
-For example, if we want to pass the sum of our two `x` and `y` inputs to the `a` output, we would create C# script component with this script:
+For example, if we want to pass the sum of our two `x` and `y` inputs to the `a` output, we would create a script component with this script:

 ```csharp
 a = x + y;